 What documents are required to renew my passport online?

-The documents required when applying for a passport online are almost exactly the same as applying for a passport renewal through traditional methods.
+The documents required when applying for a passport online are almost exactly the same as when applying for a passport renewal through traditional methods.
 However, there are a few differing requirements listed in this article, and the method of delivery obviously differs.
 Here are the required documents you should account for when applying for an online passport renewal.

 - Expired or Expiring U.S. Passport